Nrechati/CV_and_Recommendations/README.md

 Here you will find my **updated CV/Resume** in both french and english.

-# Recommandation Letters

-You will also find two recommandation letters made during my engineering cursus by :

-- **Ludovic Fauvet**, Videolabs CTO and Lead VLC Developer at the time of my internship in the company.

-- **Renaud Roy**, Academic Supervisor and Dean of studies at my engineering school.

 ## Last Update

 Last Updates for both CV where made on :